Estate planning attorneys in Sacramento, California

 Final Services Request & Authorization for Cremation

-We also provide you the opportunity to specify how you would like your final services, such as choosing a burial, cremation or a certain ceremony of your choice to ensure your loved ones know your wishes.
+We also provide you the opportunity to specify how you would like your final services, such as choosing a burial, cremation or a certain religious ceremony of your choice to ensure your loved ones know your wishes.

 Our law firm will prepare a Grant Deed to transfer title of your home into your trust name, to ensure that your home is part of your trust and not subject to Probate.
-We will also assist with recording these with the County Recorder’s office where your home is located, subject to recording fees.
+We will also assist with recording the deeds with the County Recorder’s office where your home is located, subject to recording fees.

 We also prepare transfer letters to your banks and financial institutions to transfer title of your accounts to your trust name.
 Many law firms do not help their clients transfer their assets into their trust, however, at Real Estate Law Corporation we help our clients through the entire process of setting up their trusts and transferring title to all of their assets into the trust.